 Wearing sunglasses when riding isn’t just for looking cool

 In addition to looking hip, wearing sunglasses regularly can have several benefits.
+If you look at the different polarized wayfarer sunglasses styles and buy a pair, they can not only help complete an outfit but also help protect your eyes from the harmful sun.
 This applies to running, hanging at the beach, driving a car, and fishing.
 When it comes to fishing, most people decide to head out on the water on a nice summer’s day, which means being faced with bright light from the sun.
 As a result, this could have a serious impact on your ability to catch fish as well as your safety in the environment around you.
 So, deciding to look for, and wearing the best fishing sunglasses that are on the market can help you to have a successful fishing trip, all whilst having protection from the glare of the sun.
 Wearing sunglasses can help a lot of people in the exercise world.
 But the most important benefit of all is how it can affect your cycling experience.
 If you have some sweet specs that make you look cool, all the better!
 We recommend the UA Igniter II Sunglasses by Under Armour.
 In honor of National #SunglassesDay, we take a look at why wearing shades on your bike ride will protect you and make you safer.
 Click To Tweet

 - Dust and debris – You will encounter visible and non-visible projectiles whether you’re riding the trails or commuting to work.
 Wearing sunglasses to protect your eyes from flying debris might be the most important reason.
 Flying debris doesn’t care if you’re riding solo or with a group.
 Cars kick up rocks, bugs are everywhere, even other cyclists can kick up debris on the side of the road.
 Dust is everywhere.
 It’s often stirred up by cars, other riders, or Mother Nature.
 Glasses won’t protect you from all the dust, but it’ll surely help.
 If you wear shades when riding then you know you have to clean them after every ride.